slesik/SwipeIt/README.md

 ## Contact

-For all information and questions relative this project you can contact me at **slesik@student.42.fr**
+For any information or questions relative to this project you can contact me at slesik@student.42.fr